About

 The deformation of mammal depictions in these AI artworks may evoke references to Francis Bacon's deformed portraits but with a fundamental distinction: the deformations in AI art are not intentional expressions by the artist or the machine but rather a result of the machine's inability to imitate human representations perfectly.
 Immersive II

-This theme is an experiment to restricted black & white colour style and subjects with camera reference to photography world documentary and tradition of japan noise urban style.
+This theme is an experiment in restricted black-and-white colour style and subjects, with a camera reference to photography, world documentaries, and Japan's noisy urban style tradition.

 The result is moving images that reproduce "white noise" with erotic postures.
 Immersive I